Shivam0712/Content_Retrieval_System/README.md

 The past few years have been revolutionary time for Natural Language Processing, specifically Language Modelling.
 Several groundbreaking research works have been published, with each pushing the state-of-art at an astonishing pace.

-Sentence Encoding is critical use case of the Natural Language Understanding model.
+Sentence Encoding is a critical use case of the Natural Language Understanding model.
-It helps to represent a sentence as a numerical vector, thus, making it possible to use mathematical operations on it.
+It helps to represent any sentence as a numerical vector, thus, making it possible to use mathematical operations on it.

 ![Image description](https://github.com/Shivam0712/PracticalApplication_SentenceEncoding/blob/master/Images/SentEnc.PNG)